-There were signs of recent localised slumping and tension cracks present in the cliff face at Salterfen Rocks.
+There are signs of recent localised slumping and tension cracks present in the cliff face between the southern end of the Hendon Seawall and Salterfen Rocks.

 Further to the south, it was noted the concrete surround to the outfall structure at Ryhope Nook has been undercut.
 Safe access to/from the beach at Ryhope Nook has been previously lost, and ongoing erosion was noted to the remaining footpath/steps at this location.